garrett-sutton/garrett-sutton.github.io/_drafts/briancon.md

 This was a suprise part of our tiem in Briancon and it really is a highlight.
 This was stunning.

-## what was it like?
+## a few small difficulties
-I feel like our time in Briancon was a lot of what we imagined out of a town in the Alps.
-It's a small town with beautiful views all around, bakeries, and easy to walk around to everything you could need.
-We were able to keep a good balance of busy and relaxed.
+Being in a
-I'd say that much lived up to our expectations.
-Being in a foreign country, and especially a small town, I feel like you're truly immersed in the culture.
+foreign country, and especially a small town, I feel like you're truly immersed in the culture.
 We definitely struggled with it at a few points.
 Probably an obvious point but we certainly